dgraph-io/dgraph/wiki/content/deploy/production-checklist.md

 ### Backup Policy

 A backup policy is a predefined, set schedule used to schedule backups of information from business applications.
-A backup policy helps to ensure data recoverability in the event of accidental data deletion, data corruption a system outage.
+A backup policy helps to ensure data recoverability in the event of accidental data deletion, data corruption, or a system outage.

 For Dgraph, backups are created using the [backups enterprise feature]({{< relref "/enterprise-features/binary-backups" >}}).
 You can also create full backups of your data and schema using [data exports]({{< relref "/deploy/dgraph-administration/index.md#exporting-database" >}}) available as an open source feature.